 The child-size messenger bag pattern in Liesl's book, is so irresistible.
 I had to make another.
 This time around I used some fine wale corduroy in eye-popping orange!

-version).
+I played around with using prints for the pocket flaps and the side pockets rather than using the corduroy for the face fabric (like I did for my first version).
 I'm hoping that the Kaffe Fasset fabric makes it look more girl-y than a solid orange bag would look.

 Monday, August 15, 2011